Evan810828/markdown-note/data_structure/wenye_Data_Structure.md

 ![image-20211030204136747](./typora-user-images/image-20211030204136747.png)

 When you pass an argument of a **primitive type** to a method, Java copies the **value** of the argument into the parameter variable.
-As a result, changes to the parameter variable have **no effect** on the argument.
+As a result, changes to the parameter variable have **no effect** on the orignial argument.

 ![image-20211030204151176](./typora-user-images/image-20211030204151176.png)